hcorona-zz/recsys-101-workshop/docs/instructions.md

 * You also need to install the following packages: [Pandas](http://pandas.pydata.org) and [SciPy](http://www.scipy.org).
 * Make sure you have ipython or [jupyter notebooks](http://jupyter.readthedocs.org/en/latest/install.html) installed.
-* To install these packages you tipically use pip or anaconda:
+* To install these packages you typically use pip or anaconda:

 ```
 if you use pip:
 > pip3 install pandas